Deiwin-Ignacio-Monsalve-Altamar/printf/README.md

 # _printf

+## Synopsis
-## This is the printf function that formats and prints data
+This is the printf function that formats and prints data

+## Description
-## The _printf function returns the number of characters printed, or a negative
+The _printf function returns the number of characters printed, or a negative

 <!-- UL -->
 The available convertion specifiers are: